Choose another writer in this calendar:

 the 1990s.
 He died in 2007.

+Due to Heyer's health problems, the family spent some time in Scotland to help her to recuperate.
 At the end of 1941, Heyer was treated with increasing amounts of arsenic for her skin condition.
 "I have been in bed for a week, wholly unable even to sign my name," she wrote to her agent, Leonard Parker Moore.
 "Better now, having jettisoned the cure."
-During the war, Heyer reviewed books for her publisher, Heinemann; she had an eye for a saleable book.
+(Georgette Heyer by Jennifer Kloester, 2013, p.
+229) During the war, Heyer reviewed books for her publisher, Heinemann; she had an eye for a saleable book.
 Despite the air raids, the Heyers moved from Sussex to London.

 An Infamous Army (1937) showed Heyer's skill as a war historian.
 This book has been praised for its accurate and truthful portrayal of the battle of Waterloo.
 The Regency comedies sometimes used elements from crime stories, as in The Corinthian (1940), or spy fiction, as in The Reluctant Widow (1946).
 In later period she produced works which had humor and irony, and dealt with family relationships.
 In Beauvallet (1929) an English buccaneer harassing Spanish ships under Queen Elizabeth is distracted by his love for a Spanish Protestant noblewoman.
 The Talisman Ring (1936), which combines romance with murder, depicts a murder suspect, who meets a woman fleeing an arranged marriage.
 In Faro's Daughter (1941) the heroine runs a gaming salon.
 Frederica (1965) centers on the initiation of an outsider aristocratic male into a domestic world of family relationships.